 We pick up some of the pilgrimage route which winds its way from the southern tip of Spain to join the famous Camino de Santiago.
 Following in the footsteps of the thousands who have made this journey over the millennia, the running is on wide, open trails as we zigzag our way from Moclín.

 This route is exposed but regular refreshment stops mean we’ll be prepared for the hard ascent back up to the castle of Moclín on our return.

 Day 5 – Rest day

 Visit to Granada; via the local regular bus service and the day is your own to explore the ancient city, perhaps enjoying tapas or bartering in the bazaars.
-We can organize optional visits to the historic Alhambra or a well-deserved massage at the Arab baths.*
+We recommend pre-booking tickets for the popular historic Alhambra or a well-deserved massage at the Arab baths.*

 Day 6 – To the lake

 We start the day with a descent on a steep yet wide track, with some of the best vantage points of the Sierra Nevada mountain range we have found.
 Down does turn to ascent, and we’re soon climbing on a shaded pine woodland trail.
 Stopping to enjoy the views, we then embark on a challenging descent of a fire break.
 The footing is technical but you’re free to go as steadily as you need.

 Roadside refreshments are followed with a steady yet exposed climb through holm oaks.
 We then drop towards the azure blue of Lake Colomera, feeling revitalized by the inspiring views.
 Our return route is straightforward before lunch and a well-earned rest.

 Day 7 – The edge